tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 It’s harder for you to be teleported if you don’t want to be moved.
 If an enemy’s spell or power teleports you in battle, you may defer being moved for one round (champion: a number of rounds equal to the escalation die, +1; epic: you’re not going anywhere).
 The teleport effect kicks in at the end of your turn when the deferment runs out.

 **Quirk:** Seizes on a trivial point and won’t let go.

 ---

+#### Spectral Armor

+Quick Action

+_Recharge 16+:_ The shreds and tatters of rotten cloth that hang from this armor flutter in a breeze that no-one else can feel, because this armor is half in the ghost world.
+Activate it, and you can step fully into the ghost realm for a brief time.
+While ghostly, you can move through solid objects, but you can’t end your turn inside one.
+You get resist damage 12+, but can be damaged normally by force damage.
+Everyone else gets resist your damage 12+ too.

+You remain ghostly for one round.
+If you want, you can try to stay ghostly by spending a recovery to let you begin making hard saves (16+) at the end of each turn.
+Pass the save, and you can prolong your ghostly status for another round.
+You can stay ghostly as long as you keep making saves.
+If you somehow spend your last recovery to stay ghostly – well, you’ve just lost your connection to the living world.
+Maybe you can find your way back.
+Maybe you’ll drift forever alone in a grey emptiness.

+**Quirk:** Pained by bright lights.

+---